ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

-# Module 3 - Lab 1 - Exercise 2 - Set up your Microsoft 365 Tenant
+# Module 1 - Lab 1 - Exercise 1 - Set up your Microsoft 365 Tenant

 In the labs for this course, you are taking on the role of Holly Dickson, Adatum Corporation&#39;s Enterprise Administrator.
 Adatum does NOT have legacy, on-premises servers; therefore, you will be implementing Microsoft 365 in a cloud-only deployment.
 You have deployed Microsoft 365 in a virtualized lab environment, and you have been tasked with completing a pilot project that tests Microsoft 365&#39;s security, compliance, and device management features as they relate to Adatum&#39;s business requirements.

 You have just started the pilot project; therefore, in this first lab you will set up a personalized Global Admin tenant account for Holly that will be used throughout all the labs in this course.
-In addition, as part of managing your Microsoft 365 security services, you will edit an ATP Safe Links policy and create a Safe Attachment policy to protect your environment against malware.

-This first exercise requires that you perform some setup tasks that will initialize your trial tenant for the remaining labs in this course.
-You must configure your trial tenant, create a personalized Global Admin account in Microsoft 365, and configure several test users that will be used throughout the remaining labs.
+This first exercise also requires that you perform several setup tasks that will initialize your trial tenant for the remaining labs in this course.
+You must configure your trial tenant, create a personalized Global Admin account in Microsoft 365, configure several test users and groups that will be used throughout the remaining labs, and turn on Information Rights Management (IRM) in SharePoint Online as well as audit logging.

 ### Task 1 - Obtain Your Office 365 Credentials